COURSE AT KHAIRABADI INSTITUTE

 Fee: £249.99

-(or four payments of £65 across four months)
+(or eight payments of £35 across eight months)

 Learn about the rich history and contributions of the Māturīdīs, defenders of the Ahl al-Sunnah through kalām.
 Join us as we delve into their origins, key differences from the Ashʿaris, flourishing periods, and prominent scholars & texts.